Reporting the sale or exchange of real estate

 Form 700

-A taxpayer who has sold or exchanged a building from their private assets may complete Form 700 and attach it to their income tax return (Form 100).
-If he sells or exchanges several buildings, he can fill as many 700 forms as there were buildings sold or exchanged.
+A taxpayer who has sold or exchanged a building from their private assets may complete form 700 and attach it to their income tax return (form 100).
+If they sell or exchange several buildings, they can fill as many copies of form 700 as there were buildings sold or exchanged.

 Form 100